Summiting Kilimanjaro

 • Puffy with hood

 • Heavy-insulated shell gloves (I WISH I had brought these.
-Got frostnip on the fingertips.)
+Got frostnip on my fingertips.)

 Personal items